Benefits of e-theses deposit

 You may want to restrict access to your thesis if:

-i. the material is due for publication as a monograph/ as an article in a journal that considers an open access e-thesis as a “prior publication,” or you are actively seeking to publish this material as a monograph/ as an article in a journal that considers an open access e-thesis as a “prior publication.”
+- the material is due for publication as a monograph or as an article in a journal that considers an open access e-thesis a “prior publication,” or if you are actively seeking to publish this material as a monograph or article

-iii. the material contains personal information about you or a third party.
+- the material contains personal information about you or a third party

-iv. release of the material would substantially prejudice the commercial interests of the University or your sponsor.
+- release of the material would substantially prejudice the commercial interests of the University or your sponsor

-v. release of the material would substantially prejudice filing a patent or a patent is associated to a thesis.
+- release of the material would substantially prejudice filing a patent or a patent is associated to a thesis

 How long to restrict your thesis for